snayfach/MIDAS/docs/merge_snvs.md

   --max_samples MAX_SAMPLES
                         maximum number of samples to process. useful for quick tests (use all)
-  --sample_list SAMPLE_LIST
-                        file of sample ids to include. each line should contain one id. each id should correspond to a subdirectory under <indir>

 Site filters
 (determine which reference-genome positions are included in output):